muhme/quote_wordpress/README.md

 ### Scripts

-More are scripts prepared for a more pleasant and also faster development, see folder [scripts](./scripts/) and commented list of scripts there.
+More scripts are prepared for a pleasant and also faster development, see folder [scripts](./scripts/) and commented list of scripts there.

 </details>